2019 Los Angeles Dodgers season: September

 The Dodgers avoided being swept by the Diamondbacks with a 4–3 win in 11 innings to start off September behind four solo home runs, including a game-tying homer by Cody Bellinger in the ninth inning and a go-ahead homer by Joc Pederson in the 11th inning.
 The Dodgers broke the team record for home runs in a season, which had just been set the previous season.

 The Dodgers returned home on September 2 to play the Colorado Rockies for a three-game series.
 They began by routing the Rockies 16–9 behind seven home runs, including two each by Pederson and Chris Taylor.
 Top prospect Gavin Lux was called up to make his major league debut at second base, and had two hits in five at-bats with a double and three runs scored.
 In the second game, the Dodgers edged the Rockies 5–3 behind a go-ahead three-run home run by Russell Martin in the 7th inning.
 Pederson hit two more home runs, drive in three runs, and scored three runs in the series finale as the Dodgers swept the Rockies 7–3.
-They broke the National League record for most home runs in a season with their 250th homer (breaking the old mark set by the 2000 Houston Astros).
+They broke the National League record for most home runs in a season with their 250th homer, breaking the old mark set by the 2000 Houston Astros.
+The record would later be broken by the 2023 Atlanta Braves.
 A. J. Pollock hit three home runs in the opening game of a three-game series against the San Francisco Giants.
 However, the Dodgers lost 5–4 as Clayton Kershaw failed to get out of the fifth inning for the first time all season.
 In the next game, the Giants held the Dodgers offense to only four singles and shut them out 1–0.
 This was the first time the Dodgers had been shutout since May and only the fourth time all season.
 The Dodgers wrapped up the home stand with a 5–0 shutout of the Giants on September 8, to avoid the sweep.
 A two-run homer by Matt Beaty and a three-run homer by Corey Seager accounted for all of the Dodgers runs.